Once it’s all burned up, you won’t get anymore. Daylight that is. And so much more.

 Born to a New Yorker and Illinoyer, Heather grew up in North Carolina and went to school at UNC Chapel Hill (go tarheels) but owes her education to the wild plants that be and a never ending stream of podcasts.

 From a young age, Heather has looked for any opportunity to spend as much time as she could running through the forest.
 What started as a way to push herself to see how fast and far she could run, has now turned into a lifestyle of covering miles measured in mountain passes in a day.
-When not running or identifying and pressing wildflowers, Heather spends much of her summer season leading backpacking trips from Alaska to the remote Utah canyonlands.
+When not running or identifying and pressing wildflowers, Heather spends much of her summer season leading backpacking trips from the Alaskan tundra to the remote Utah canyonlands.
 Her love of the mountains and the people in them is contagious and it’s not uncommon for her to become your pen pal after a trip in the wilderness.
 When you feel like you’ve burned enough “daylight”, Heather is just getting started.

 meet brock gudeman